mwerminski/Elevator_Sys/README.md

 * `calls` - local linked list of calls,
 * `MAX_LOAD` - static variable, which is used as the limit of load,
 * `DEFAULT_FLOOR` - static variable, starting point of each elevator,
-* `baseId` - static variable, it could be used to create unique IDs
+* `baseId` - static variable, it can be used to create unique IDs